Vahe Vahian: Career

 In 1931, he began teaching mathematics, physics and chemistry at Broumana Senior High School in Lebanon.
 In 1935, he was invited to succeed Vahan Tekeyan as teacher of Armenian language and literature at the Melkonian Educational Institute in Cyprus.

 In the autumn of 1946, he moved to Beirut where he launched the monthly literary and art magazine Ani, acting as its editor for the next 9 years.
 Ani has served as a pacesetter in modern Armenian literature by introducing new works from Armenia to diaspora readers, and nurturing young talents in the diaspora.

 In 1947, he was appointed part-time teacher of Armenian language and literature in senior high schools in Beirut patronised by the Armenian General Benevolent Union (AGBU).

 In 1964, he founded the Yervant Hussissian Armenology Institute in Beirut, where he held the position of principal and lecturer of Armenian language and literature.
 Over the span of a decade, hundreds of Armenian teachers were educated to subsequently pursue their chosen profession at different Armenian institutions all over the world.

 Holder of several social and cultural posts in the Armenian community, both in Cyprus and Lebanon, he was invited to Armenia on several occasions in 1946, 1975, 1978 and 1981 to participate in literary conferences, attended university celebrations of outstanding historical events and met with prolific Armenian writers of the time.

 First in 1946 then in 1976, he was sent on a mission to the USA and Canada to undertake fundraising activities organised by the Central Committee of AGBU in America on behalf of bereaved Armenians in Lebanon.

-In 1970, the Catholicosate of Antelias (Lebanon) presented him with the Gold Medal for his prolific career as an educator and a writer.
+In 1970, the Holy See of Cilicia (Lebanon) presented him with the Gold Medal for his prolific career as an educator and a writer.
 He was also awarded the Order of Saint Mesrop Mashtots by Armenia's ministry of culture for his devotion to Armenian culture and heritage in 1981.

 In 1955 and 1978, respectively, he edited and published with detailed prefaces the works of eminent poets Matteos Zarifian and Vahan Tekeyan.